 How to migrate from PayKings to another payment gateway without pausing your sales?

-Step 2: Configure the new parallel integration
+Step 2: configure the new integration in parallel

-Step 3: Migrate active subscriptions carefully
+Step 3: migrate active subscriptions carefully

-- Notify and request data updateIf it is not possible to migrate the tokens, you will need to inform your active customers to update their payment method on the new platform.
+- Notify and request data update: if it is not possible to migrate the tokens, you will have to inform your active customers that they update their payment method on the new platform.

 Step 4: Activate the new gateway for new customers first

-When the volume of new customers is significant and the new gateway is fully tested in production, then you migrate to the rest.
+When the volume of new customers is significant and the new gateway is fully tested in production, then you migrate the rest.

-Once you confirm that everything is running smoothly, you can move all traffic to the new platform.
+Once you confirm that everything is running smoothly, you can now move all traffic to the new platform.

 Final verdict: Which is the best alternative based on your billing volume?

-In addition, It allows you to withdraw from just $10 and embraces the crypto worldWithout a doubt, it's the tool designed for the modern entrepreneur who needs their money to move as fast as their ideas.
+Likewise, allows you to withdraw from just $10 and embraces the crypto world.
+Without a doubt, it is the tool designed for the modern entrepreneur who needs their money to move as fast as their ideas.

 Frequently Asked Questions